 My name is Ineta Jokubaitis and I am the lead Radon Professional for Northwest Radon Testing.
 Radon testing is a pivotal aspect of inner air quality and we want to give you the best information possible.
 After reading this article, if you still have some unanswered questions, please give me a call.

 Let’s dive deeper into why testing radon levels is important.
-As a natural being, an odorless, and tasteless gas, it’s essential to test for radon to insure the safety of your home or plant.
+As a natural, odorless and tasteless gas, it’s essential to test for radon to ensure your home’s air safety.
 In this blog post, we’ll address some of the common questions about radon testing to help you understand this important process more.

 What’s radon and why is it dangerous?